Iseo, Lombardy

-Iseo (Brescian: Izé) is a town and comune in the province of Brescia, in Lombardy, Italy, on the south shore of Lake Iseo.
-It is bounded by the communes of Provaglio d'Iseo, Sulzano, Polaveno and Paratico.
+Iseo (Brescian: Izé) is a town and comune in the province of Brescia, in Lombardy, Italy.
+As of September 2025, it has a population of 8,964.

+Situated on the southeastern shore of Lake Iseo, and surrounded by mountains, hills and wetlands, Iseo is an important tourist destination.
+It is also part of the renowned wine region of Franciacorta.
+Located about twenty kilometers northwest of the provincial capital Brescia, it is bounded by the communes of Provaglio d'Iseo, Sulzano, Polaveno and Paratico.

-It has the first monument ever built of Giuseppe Garibaldi, erected in 1883.
+Iseo has the first monument ever built for Giuseppe Garibaldi, erected in 1883.